 CATHOLICA 200 - Bicentenary of the Catholic Church in Western Canada

-To view all the videos of JUBILATION 15.07.18 as well as those of the conferences by Cardinal Lacroix on Saturday, July 14; and of the Ecumenical Prayer Service on Friday, July 13, 2018, please visit our website Home Page and the diocesan Facebook page.
+To view some of the videos of JUBILATION 15.07.18 as well as those of the conferences by Cardinal Lacroix on Saturday, July 14; and of the Ecumenical Prayer Service on Friday, July 13, 2018, click here.

 You may also view the coverage of these events by